-A number of tests should be conducted to diagnose major depression:
+A number of tests should be conducted to diagnose depression.

 - Beck Depression Inventory is a psychological test used to determine symptom onset, severity, duration, and progression.

-- Dexamethasone suppression test showing failure to suppress cortisol secretion in depressed patients (although test has high false-negative rate).
+- Dexamethasone suppression test showing failure to suppress cortisol secretion in depressed patients (although the test has a high false-negative rate).

-- Diagnosis is confirmed if DSM-V-TR criteria is met.
+- Diagnosis is confirmed if DSM-V-TR criteria are met.